-This Chapter applies to trade In goods between the Parties.
+This Chapter applies to trade in goods between the Parties.

-customs duty (1) refers to any duty or charge of any kind imposed in connection with the importation of a product, including any form of surtax or surcharge in connection with such importation, but does not include any:
+customs duty refers to any duty or charge of any kind imposed in connection with the importation of a product, including any form of surtax or surcharge in connection with such importation, but does not include any:

-- (a) charge equivalent to an internal tax imposed consistently with a Party's WTO obligations, including excise duty as well as goods and services tax; - (b) anti-dumping or countervailing duty that is applied consistently with the provisions of Article VI of the GATT 1994, the Agreement on the Implementation of Article VI of the GATT 1994, and the Agreement on Subsidies and Countervailing Measures in Annex 1A to the WTO Agreement; or - (c) fee or other charge in connection with importation commensurate with the cost of services rendered and which does not represent a direct or indirect protection for domestic goods or a taxation of imports for fiscal purposes. - (1) This definition of customs duty shall apply to all references to "customs duty" appearing in this Agreement.
+- (a) charge equivalent to an internal tax imposed consistently with a Party's WTO obligations, including excise duty as well as goods and services tax; - (b) anti-dumping or countervailing duty that is applied consistently with the provisions of Article VI of the GATT 1994, the Agreement on the Implementation of Article VI of the GATT 1994, and the Agreement on Subsidies and Countervailing Measures in Annex 1A to the WTO Agreement; or - (c) fee or other charge in connection with importation commensurate with the cost of services rendered and which does not represent a direct or indirect protection for domestic goods or a taxation of imports for fiscal purposes.

-Article 2.3.
-National Treatment
+ARTICLE 2.3 National Treatment